-Review the details on host failure and how VCS and the agent for EMC SRDF behave in response to the failure.
+Review the details on host failure and how VCS and the Cluster Server agent for EMC SRDF behave in response to the failure.

-Depending on the DR configuration, perform one of the following procedures to test how VCS recovers after all hosts at the primary site fail.
+Perform the procedure that is applicable to your DR configuration to test how VCS recovers after all hosts at the primary site fail.